 The license suspension hearing at the Department of Public Safety is an administrative process, unrelated to the criminal case which proceeds separately in the court system.
 The issue of one's guilt is not before the hearing officer; the only issues are whether the arresting officer had reasonable suspicion to pull the driver over and probable cause to make the arrest; whether the driver refused a breath test or took the test and got a result of 0.08 or more; and whether the driver failed the field sobriety tests at the scene.

 At the Law Offices of Jed Silverman we have represented numerous people in administrative hearings challenging DWI-related license suspensions, and we have been successful many times.
-For more information on our DWI defense practice and how we can help our clients at driver's license suspension hearings, feel free to visit our web page.
+For more information on our DWI defense practice and how we can help our clients at driver's license suspension hearings, feel free to contact us.